Joe Gruters: Florida legislature

 Gruters sponsored Senate Bill 230, a piece of legislation that would reinstate Florida's controversial quest to identify purported noncitizen voters.
-The legislation would require the supervisor of elections in each Florida county to enter into a local agreement with court officials to obtain a list of jurors who have self-identified as non-citizens.
-That list would then be compared to the registered voter rolls and the non-citizen names would be purged from voter rolls.
-Prior efforts to purge the voters in Florida have been botched, with lists of purported "noncitizens" containing some U.S. citizens.
-The president of the League of Women Voters of Florida called Gruters' piece of legislation "most likely a politically motivated proposal".
+The legislation would require the supervisor of elections in each Florida county to enter into a local agreement with court officials to obtain a list of jurors who had self-identified as non-citizens.
+That list would then be compared to the registered voter rolls and any names of non-citizen found would be purged from voter rolls.
+Prior efforts to purge the voter lists in Florida have been a failure, with lists of purported "non-citizens" found to contain some U.S. citizens.
+The president of the League of Women Voters of Florida called the legislation Gruters proposed as "most likely a politically motivated proposal".

 Gruters also proposed legislation that would ban smoking at public beaches statewide.
 Convicted violators would be fined up to $25 or sentenced to ten hours of public service.

 In 2019, he introduced the Florida Inclusive Workforce Act to ban employment discrimination against LGBT people.
-This was a scaled-back version of the legislation; unlike the anti-discrimination bill Gruters had previously supported, it would not extend the anti-discrimination provisions in housing and public accommodations.
-The omissions were opposed by the LGBT rights group Equality Florida; Gruters defended the bill's incrementalist approach, saying it would maximize the chances of passage.
+This was a scaled-back version of the legislation; unlike the anti-discrimination bill Gruters had previously supported.
+His new bill would not extend the anti-discrimination provisions in housing and public accommodations.
+These omissions were opposed by the LGBT rights group Equality Florida; Gruters defended the incrementalist approach of the bill, saying that would maximize the chances of passage.

-After Joe Biden won the 2020 presidential election and Donald Trump refused to concede while making false claims of fraud, Gruters pushed for legislation in the Florida legislature that would restrict voting rights in the state.
+After Joe Biden won the 2020 presidential election and Donald Trump refused to concede having lost the election and making false claims of fraud, Gruters pushed for legislation in the Florida legislature that would restrict voting rights in the state.
 In 2021, Gruters called for cancelling all existing mail-in ballot requests, saying they would be "devastating" for Republicans up for re-election in 2022.

-He sponsored Bill HJR 31 and guided it through the Florida legislature so that it would be a constitutional amendment proposal presented to the voters on the 2024 ballot as amendment 1.
+He sponsored Bill HJR 31 and guided it through the Florida legislature so that it would be a constitutional amendment proposal presented to the voters on the 2024 ballot as Amendment 1.
 The proposal intended to do away with an existing state constitutional requirement that school board candidates run in non-partisan races, without party labels.
-During the discussion on the Senate floor, Gruters tried to assure opponents of the politicalization of school board races that the proposed amendment was a move toward "transparency".
+During the discussion on the Senate floor, Gruters tried to assure opponents of his proposed politicalization of school board races that the proposed amendment was a move toward "transparency".
 The proposed amendment was defeated on November 8, 2024.